 - If the light blinks, go to your computer, press Ctrl + Alt + Delete, and click on the task manager.
 Go to the “Processes” tab and look for “winlogon.exe.”

-- If there is more than one process with the same name, unplug your Internet connection and run your antivirus program.
+- If multiple processes have the same name, unplug your Internet connection and run your antivirus program.

 - Do a full system scan to ensure your computer isn’t infected with a Trojan virus.